Ten years in, the iPad is still capable of surprising us—and Apple

 Ternus does see iPadOS 13 and 14, as well as the availability of the Magic Keyboard, as enhancing what he calls the iPad’s “general purpose-ability, for lack of a better term.”
 And that may make the comparison with Windows and Chromebooks more relevant than in years past.
 “What I think is cool about it is it can do what a traditional computer can do, and then you can just pull off the Magic Keyboard, and it can do everything the original iPad could do,” he says.
 “The combination of capability and value and flexibility make it a really compelling solution that I think a lot of people are considering as an alternative to the PCs or Chromebooks.”

-Nothing about the new iPad Air smacks of an old model under a new name.
+Nothing about the new iPad Air smacks of an old model being merely repackaged under a new name.

 Any instance of a company describing its own products as “magical” is not merely descriptive, of course.
 But the term is open-ended enough to cover not just the first decade’s worth of iPad evolution but also the years to come.